sakku116/kivy-indomie-app/README.md

 - python 3.6+
 - kivy 2.0.0
 ## How To Run the Code
-kivy can be used on multiple platforms, to run the code on desktop just run it with python:
+kivy can be used on multiple platforms, to run the code on windows/linux just run it with python that already installed kivy in it:
 ```
 python main.py
 ```